 Failure to provide missing information when requested will prevent the respondent from being eligible for a TWC contract.

-Contractors cannot be members of, or use any of, the following:

-System for Award Management (SAM) (a federal online procurement system)

-US Department of Health and Human Services, Office of the Inspector General, Exclusions Program

-Texas Comptroller of Public Accounts Debarred Vendor List

-Debarment and Suspension Log
+Entities, applicants, businesses and/or individuals that are debarred or excluded by the federal government are excluded from receiving Federal contracts or certain subcontracts, and certain types of financial and nonfinancial assistance and benefits.
+Entities, applicants, businesses and/or individuals that are debarred or excluded by the State of Texas are excluded from doing business with the state.

+TWC may consider past performance when determining whether to award a contract to an Applicant, or any other factor it deems to be in the best interest of TWC or the State of Texas.

+As part of the application process, TWC may perform an onsite and in-person inspection of an applicant’s location(s) when services will be provided at the applicant’s location(s).

 2.3 Awarded Contracts

-Awarded contracts describe:

-the services, goods, and/or equipment that the contractor is approved to provide; and
+Awarded contracts describe the services, goods, and/or equipment that the contractor is approved to provide.

-the counties in which the contractor is approved to provide them.Each contract includes standard terms and conditions.
+Each contract includes standard terms and conditions.
 Many TWC contracts offer the opportunity for renewals.

-When a contract is awarded, the contractor must ensure that all the documentation and supplemental information provided in the application remains accurate, up-to-date, and on file with the assigned TWC contract manager and the regional program specialist for Texas Workforce Solutions–Vocational Rehabilitation Services (TWS-VRS).
+When a contract is awarded, the contractor must ensure that all the documentation and supplemental information provided in the application remains accurate, up-to-date, and on file with the assigned Regional Quality Assurance Specialist and/or Regional Program Support Specialist for Texas Workforce Solutions–Vocational Rehabilitation Services (TWS-VRS).
+If a contractor does not know who their assigned Regional Quality Assurance Specialist and/or Regional Program Support Specialist is they should email vr.standards@twc.state.tx.us.

 2.4 Standard Terms and Conditions for Contracts